 During a confirmed influenza outbreak, antiviral chemoprophylaxis should be given to residents and offered to health care personnel in accordance with current CDC recommendations.
-In outbreak settings, antiviral chemoprophylaxis should typically be administered to at-risk residents, regardless of whether they received influenza vaccine.
-Depending upon the size and configuration of the facility (staffing arrangements, patient and visitor movements, etc.), it is not always necessary to administer antiviral chemoprophylaxis to all residents in the facility.
-Additionally during outbreaks, chemoprophylaxis can be offered to unvaccinated personnel who provide care to at-risk residents.
+When influenza is identified as a cause of a respiratory disease outbreak among nursing home residents, use of antiviral medications for chemoprophylaxis is recommended for all non-ill residents (regardless of whether they have received influenza vaccination).
+Antiviral chemoprophylaxis is meant to prevent transmission for residents who are not exhibiting influenza-like illness but who may be exposed or who may have been exposed to an ill person with influenza.
+For unvaccinated health care personnel, antiviral chemoprophylaxis can be offered.
+For newly vaccinated staff, antiviral chemoprophylaxis can be offered for up to two weeks (the time needed for antibody development) following influenza vaccination.
 Prophylaxis should be considered for all employees, regardless of their vaccination status, if the outbreak is caused by a variant strain of influenza that is not well-matched by the vaccine.
-Antiviral prophylaxis should be continued for at least two weeks and as long as one week after the last resident case occurred.
+For institutional outbreak management, antiviral chemoprophylaxis should be administered for a minimum of two weeks, and continue for at least seven days after the last known case was identified.